insaineyesay/Interview-journey/README.md

     * Pass in some sample tests
     * Extensive Test
 That seems like a lot, so we'll see where it gets me.
 I'll update the section as I get better at it.

+## Things I want to try
+* Flashcards
+* The systematic process above
+* Writing notes
+* Reviewing solutions, not memorizing, then see if once I understand the solution, if I can implement something without looking back at it.
+*

 # Other Learning Resources:
 - [Coding Interview Journey](https://github.com/jwasham/coding-interview-university)